 Book Your Accommodation

 You can book your hostel with Hostelworld.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-I use them all the time.
 Here are suggested places to stay in Los Angeles:

-For more hostel suggestions, here’s a list of the best hostels in Los Angeles!
+For more hostel suggestions, check out my list of the best hostels in Los Angeles!